OPS-E2E-PPE/VBA-Docs/api/Access.BoundObjectFrame.SourceDoc.md

 keywords: vbaac10.chm10913
 f1_keywords:
 - vbaac10.chm10913
-ms.prod: access
 api_name:
 - Access.BoundObjectFrame.SourceDoc
 ms.assetid: 5b0e6b68-6528-5a35-e31d-b93d119897cc
 ms.date: 02/08/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # BoundObjectFrame.SourceDoc property (Access)

-You can use the **SourceDoc** property to specify the file to create a link to or to embed when you create a linked object or embedded object by using the **Action** property in Visual Basic.
+Use the **SourceDoc** property to specify the file to create a link to or to embed when you create a linked object or embedded object by using the **Action** property in Visual Basic.
 Read/write **String**.

 ## Syntax